bitcoin/bips/bip-p2wots.md

 this is a binding over all n participant's Merkle roots.
 The Single-sig spending supplies a 42 item witness.
-The k-of-n multi-sig supplies 1+n+k*43 items with each signer contributing sig elements, a slot nonce, a key index and a Merkle authentication path proving membership in thier individual root.
+The k-of-n multi-sig supplies 1+n+k*43 items with each signer contributing sig elements, a slot nonce, a key index and a Merkle authentication path proving membership in their individual root.
 The scriptPubKey is exactly 34 bytes: OP_3 (0x53) || PUSH32 (0x20) || commitment[32]
 The 32-byte `commitment` encodes one of two policy types: